-At home workout DVDs are a great option for people who want to get fit without leaving their home.
+At home workout DVDs are a great option for people who want to get fit without stepping outside their front door.

 3 Positives of At Home Workout DVDs

 Gym equipment can be expensive to purchase.
-And if you get bored easily or like to vary your exercise routines, you may need to buy two or three pieces of equipment.
+And if you get bored quickly or like to vary your exercise routines, you may need to buy two or three pieces of equipment.